tremor-rs/tremor-www-docs/docs/artefacts/preprocessors.md

 Reassembles messages that were split apart using the [GELF chunking protocol](https://docs.graylog.org/en/3.0/pages/gelf.html#chunking).

 If the GELF messages were sent compressed, you can decompress them by chaining the [decompress](#decompress) preprocessor.
-An example is documented [here](onramps.md#udp-onramp-example-for-gelf) -- you may need to apply `decompress` either before and/or after the reassembly here, depending on how your GELF client(s) behave.
+An example is documented [here](onramps.md#udp-onramp-example-for-gelf) -- you may need to apply `decompress` before and/or after the reassembly here, depending on how your GELF client(s) behave.

 ### remove-empty